freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `555-5555` should have at least five bikes rented
+- The customer with phone number `555-5555` and name `Me` should have at least five bikes rented

 ## 1444.
 Run the script

 ### 1444.1

 Run the script again.
-Rent the next bike on the list.
-Use `000-0000` as the phone number, and `Test` as the name.
+Rent another bike, use `000-0000` as the phone number this time, and `Test` as the name to create a new customer.
 When you are done, exit the program.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `000-0000` should have a bike rented
+- The customer with phone number `000-0000` and name `Test` should have at least one bike rented

 ## 1446.
 Run the script

 ### 1446.1

 Run the script again.
-Rent the next bike on the list using the customer with phone number `000-0000` you just created.
+Rent another bike with the customer you just created.
 When you are done, exit the program.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `000-0000` should have two bikes rented
+- The customer with phone number `000-0000` and name `Test` should have at least two bikes rented

 ## 1448.
 SELECT * FROM bikes ORDER BY bike_id

 ### 1448.1

-In the psql prompt, view all the data in your bikes table ordered by the `bike_id`.
+In the psql prompt, view all the data in your bikes table in order by the `bike_id`.

 #### HINTS